weismanm12/portfolio/README.md

 As a data analyst, I have a strong passion for working with data.
 During my college years at the University of Dayton, where I majored in Accounting with a minor in Management Information Systems, I first discovered my interest in data analysis through internships in corporate and public accounting.
 Much of the work I performed during these positions involved financial data analysis, which led me to realize my genuine enjoyment in hands-on using data to find and extract insights and answer business questions.
 This discovery sparked my curiosity to explore the field of analytics further and enhance my data analysis skills.

 Through a combination of formal education, work experience, and online learning, I have gained knowledge in tools such as SQL (PostgreSQL, MySQL), Python (NumPy, Pandas, Matplotlib/Seaborn, Scikit-Learn), Power BI, Tableau, and Excel.
-I also hold a [Data Analyst Associate certification from DataCamp](https://app.datacamp.com/certification), which validated my skills and knowledge.
-Besides my technical expertise, I have also effectively communicated my analytical findings to business stakeholders through formal presentations.

 My primary aim is to leverage these analytical skills to uncover valuable insights and make a meaningful impact at a company through data analysis.
-For any inquires, feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/weismanm) or by email at weismanm12@gmail.com.
+For any inquires, feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/weismanm).

 ---